AbelKel/Capstone/README.md

    | college       | String   | name of the college|
    | profile image | file     | profile image of the user|
    | username      | string   | username displayed in comment cell|

-###Relation Tables In Parse
-* LikesRelations: It is a relation talbe that connects the users likes to the Colleges class in parse.
-There is no college object repetition in the Colleges class.
-A college object can be liked and matched to mutiple users at the same time.
-* MatchesRelations: is a relation table that connects the users matches to Colleges class in parse.

 ### Networking
 * Login;